KrithikPoojary/Python_Mega_projects/README.md

 - Improve command recognition
 - Create a graphical user interface (GUI)
 - Optimize code structure
+- Replace screen-automation chat reading with DOM/API-based methods for reliability
+- Add support for multiple chat platforms

 ## Note

 This repository represents my Python learning journey.

 All projects are written by me.
 - My goal is to build more advanced Python projects as I continue learning.